-– Well, at least you must eat with us! – mother would say, but the aunt would just wave off saying that it was children who had to eat, for she had already had a lunch before she left home.
+“Well, at least you must eat with us!”
+Mother would say but the aunt would just wave it off saying that it was the children who had to eat, for she already had lunch before she left home.

-Nor was father there any more, because he was imprisoned in the concentration camp at Topovske Šupe.
-“There is a lot of that that is not there any more,” Aleksandar thought rolling his red race car left and right under the bed.
+Nor was father there anymore because he was imprisoned in Topovske Šupe.
+There is a lot that is not there anymore, Aleksandar thought, rolling his red race car left and right under the bed.

-– I bought two apples and some honey from the blackmarketeers, so that we and the aunt can treat ourselves together for the holiday. –
+She came back to the children and explained in short, “I bought two apples and some honey from the black market, so that your aunt and us can treat ourselves for the holiday.”

-– Sau Juden!
-Ihr dreckigen Juden! –
+“Sau Juden!
+Ihr dreckigen Juden!”

-– What are you doing here?
-My darling children, my dear Ranka, what are you doing here? – she was surprised for an instant, and then quickly pulled them inside, – Come in quickly, this street is full of Germans. –
+“What are you doing here?
+My darling children, my dear Ranka, what are you doing here?”
+She was surprised for an instant and then quickly pulled them inside, “come in quickly, this street is full of Germans.”

 They were all silent for a while.